International Baccalaureate Middle Years Programme

-The aim of the IB program is to develop internationally-minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
-We encourage students to do this by developing the 10 IB learner attributes painted in the middle school hallway.
+The IB program develops global thinkers who recognize their common humanity and shared guardianship of the planet and they help to create a better world.
+We encourage students to do this by developing the ten IB learner attributes painted in the middle school hallway.

 What does this mean for students and teachers?